 Alaska’s mineral resources are key to both national security and the nation’s economy and clean energy transition goals.
-At this two-day summit, policy makers, agency representatives and industry leaders will discuss Alaska’s potential to meet national needs and the necessary actions to fulfill that potential.
+At this two-day summit, policy makers, agency representatives and industry leaders discussed Alaska’s potential to meet national needs and the necessary actions to fulfill that potential.

-The summit will address Alaska’s strengths, resources, capabilities and investment opportunities to meet the national imperative of mining to reach clean energy goals and economic security.
-The conference will highlight current initiatives and challenges, as well as productive paths forward.
+The summit addressed Alaska’s strengths, resources, capabilities and investment opportunities to meet the national imperative of mining to reach clean energy goals and economic security.
+The conference highlighted current initiatives and challenges, as well as productive paths forward.

 We are grateful for support from the Wilson Center